Nursing Homes Now Cost $11,000 a Month. 7 Ways Families Are Paying for It.

 Some states require insurers to offer a long-term care conversion option.
 Others allow third-party settlement companies to purchase the policy.
 The tax implications vary, so a financial advisor familiar with elder care is essential.

-What you might miss: Letting a policy lapse because premiums feel unaffordable.
+What's easy to miss: Letting a policy lapse because premiums feel unaffordable.
 Before canceling, always ask about conversion options.
-Always.

 5. Reverse Mortgage (HECM)